venkatrebba/sales-products-detection/README.md

 Achieved results by tuning pre-model SSD-Incption.

 The products have been categorized into 3 groups: pharmacy, home and beauty.
-Hence those items should be located and recongized correspondingly.
+Hence those items should be located and recongized respectively.

 For instance: